 Once you have dealt with spots that rats might be using to get inside, it’s time to deal with the food and water sources attracting them.
 If you have trees that drop fruits or nuts in your yard, it’s a good idea to clear these away regularly so they don’t draw pests.
 Empty outdoor pet food and water bowls nightly.
 Garbage and compost bins should have tight-fitting lids that keep pests out.

-Inside the home, garbage and compost bins should also be well covered.
+Inside the home, garbage and compost bins should also be well-covered.
 Keep any food that isn’t in the refrigerator in airtight containers that rats and other pests can’t get into.
 Empty all pet food and water bowls at night, so they don’t draw pests of any kind.
 Also, fix any indoor water problems like leaky faucets or pipes so rats can’t use these for their water needs.

 Rats are also attracted to good hiding places, whether they find those indoors or outside.
-Clearing away clutter inside your home, attic and garage is another important step in controlling rat populations.
+Clearing away clutter inside your home, attic, and garage is another important step in controlling rat populations.
 Even neatly stored cardboard boxes can harbor rats.
 If you have a rat problem, it’s best to reduce clutter as much as possible so you won’t unknowingly shelter these pests.

-Sometimes, sealing off entry points, clearing away clutter and eliminating food and water sources isn’t enough.
+Sometimes, sealing off entry points, clearing away clutter, and eliminating food and water sources aren’t enough.
 If you’ve taken these steps and are still dealing with rats, it’s time to contact a pest control professional.
 It’s a good idea to reach out for professional help at the first sign of rats.
 When dealing with a rodent infestation, time is of the essence.
 Rat nests can grow exponentially during the time you might spend trying to get rid of them on your own.
-A pest control specialist can develop a comprehensive approach to getting your rat problem under control, so you can breathe a sigh of relief.
+A pest control exterminator can develop a comprehensive approach to getting your rat problem under control, so you can breathe a sigh of relief.

 Does Cayenne Pepper Keep Rats Away?